How to experience a smooth home buying and mortgage process with no stress:

 They take it for granted they have good credit and down payment so what they do is have the home purchase under contract and then apply for a mortgage.
 Skipping the pre-approval process can often lead to closing delays or the borrower may not qualify for a mortgage.

 The very first step of the homebuying process should be getting pre-approved.
 See how much home you can afford versus how much you qualify.
 Research the best loan program which suits your goals and needs.

 Shop for the best mortgage rates.
 Not all lenders have the same rates.
 See what you need to do to maximize your credit scores.
 Higher credit scores mean lower mortgage rates.
 Make sure to go over the various mortgage programs and terms with your loan officer.

 How To Avoid Homebuyer Mistakes By Not Buying A Dream Home You Cannot Afford

 How much home can I afford?
 This is the most important factor all homebuyers should consider.
 It is not how much home you can qualify for but how much home can I afford.
-Michael Gracz of GCA Mortgage Group said the following:

 Monitoring Your Bank Account And Credit Reports

 Overdrafts in bank accounts and late payments in the past 12 months can be deal killers when it comes to qualifying for a mortgage.

 Monitor your checking accounts and make sure you will not get any overdrafts.
 Many lenders will automatically deny applicants with bank overdrafts in the past 12 months.

 Many lenders consider that consumers with overdrafts in their checking accounts cannot manage their finances.
 They are often scared they will bounce their new mortgage payments.